RocketSoftware/rocket-mvbasic/docs/index.md

  - Add customized documentation for functions, subroutines, or labels
  - Show syntax and grammar errors
  - Prompt parameters of BASIC internal functions
- - Compile / Catalog BASIC programs on the U2 server
+ - Compile / Catalog BASIC programs on the U2 server or jBASE
  - Debug BASIC program files
- - Remote editing of BASIC program files on a U2 server (preview)
+ - Remote editing of BASIC program files on a U2 server
+ - jBASE Support

 ## Getting started